swuecho/swuecho.github.io/_posts/2015-09-29-more-feeling-about-Perl6.md

 So language is big will be a feature when Larry explain it in details.

 Of course, there are many good staff. the most impressive to me is the error message.
 It guide me, a perl 5 programer, to write correct code.

 I am still in the way to get used to or relearn the ref vs %hash vs @array vs List.

-# Quiz and my code
+### Quiz and my code

 The [quiz](http://www.metracom.com/august_challenge.html):

 my code;

-{% highlight bash %}
+{% highlight perl %}

 # run on This is perl6 version 2015.09-163-gcd8ce4e built on MoarVM version 2015.09-39-g1434283

 use v6;